bhareeshg/gda3bd/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;Python file to plot the trajectories.

 # Acknowledgement
-When you use this code or parts of this code, we would greatly appreciate a citation to Bhaskar et al. submitted.
+When you use this code or parts of this code, we would greatly appreciate a citation to Bhaskar et al. submitted (arXiv: 2008.04335).
 This work is supported by NASA grant: 80NSSC20K0641 and 80NSSC20K0522.